fraserelliott/weather-dashboard/README.md

 # ALL CSS WORK and STYLING WORK HAS BEEN A JOINT COLLABORATION BETWEEN ISABELLE and JAMES - Working together through teams calls and submitting updates via GITHUB together.
 Github reflects this as a single person commiting these updates however this has been a combined effort throughout.

-# Fraser has been working on the Java Script.
+# Fraser has been working on the JavaScript.